 Bordeaux famous rum and vanilla cannelé cake.
 The crunchy caramelized crust is an exquisite contrast to the smooth, sweet filling, incredibly fragrant with rum and vanilla.

 Bordeaux don’t only master wine.
-With an incredible flavor of rum and vanilla, cannelés, also known as cannelés bordelais as they come from Bordeaux, are among French most famous pastries.
+With an incredible flavor of rum and vanilla, cannelés, also known as cannelés Bordelais as they come from Bordeaux, are among French most famous pastries.

-Among controversial origins, the most common story is that those fluted cakes were invented by the nuns of a convent in the 16th century, from one of their specialties, a fried pastry rolled around a tube called the canelot or canelat.
+- Among controversial origins, the most common story is that those fluted cakes were invented by the nuns of a convent in the 16th century, from one of their specialties, a fried pastry rolled around a tube called the canelot or canelat.
 The cylinder shape would come from this.
 They were even used to make these cakes using flour remains found in the port of Bordeaux, which was very active.
-Archaeological excavations in the convent have failed to find the so characteristic molds and confirm this origin.
+However, archaeological excavations in the convent have failed to find the so characteristic molds and confirm this origin.

 A brotherhood dedicated to cannelés, born in 1985, was relaunched in 2014 to protect and promote this delight.
 They are trying to establish the name with a single n, canelé.
 Who knows why.